2018’s Best & Worst Cities for Wallet Fitness

 Note: This metric was calculated as a percentage of men’s earnings.

-Note: This measures the percentage of residents who did not graduate from high school.
+Note: This measures the percentage of 25 years or older residents who did not graduate from high school

 Note: This metric is based on WalletHub’s “Best & Worst Cities for Jobs” ranking.

-Sources: Data used to create these rankings were obtained from the U.S. Census Bureau, U.S. Bureau of Labor Statistics, TransUnion, Council for Community and Economic Research, Zillow Group, ATTOM Data Solutions (RealtyTrac), National Conference of State Legislatures, the Federal Deposit Insurance Corporation, Pitney Bowes, The Pew Charitable Trusts, Chmura Economics & Analytics and WalletHub research.
+Sources: Data used to create these rankings were obtained from the U.S. Census Bureau, U.S. Bureau of Labor Statistics, TransUnion, Council for Community and Economic Research, Zillow, RealtyTrac, National Conference of State Legislatures, Federal Deposit Insurance Corporation, Pitney Bowes, The Pew Charitable Trusts, Chmura Economics & Analytics, Center for Economic Studies, Glassdoor.com, Google and WalletHub research.

 Was this article helpful?